MichalLeszczynski-WFiIS/Fiszkly/README.md

 ## Short description of the idea

-Fiszkily is a web application that helps you broaden your vocabulary by creating a personal training plan with flashcards.
+Fiszkly is a web application that helps you broaden your vocabulary by creating a personal training plan with flashcards.
 You simply add the list of words you’d like to learn and then practice them until you know them by heart.

 ## Features:
 - sign in/ sign up